(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 ♥ Keep your hands relaxed during contractions – from How I Handled Pain During Natural Childbirth.
 This post comes from Jamie @ Simple Living Mommy, one of my very best (and wisest-at-birthing) blogging friends.

 She says “keep your hands loose during your contractions and you’ll know that you aren’t tensing everywhere else”.
 (Believe me, when you are trying to get a baby out of your body, not being tense everywhere else is KEY.)

 She also talks about how if you were in a coma and went into labor, that your body could deliver your baby for you.
 THAT is amazing, and absolutely makes the whole process seem easier.
 Read the post here – it’s full of amazing labor advice.

 I have (since the birth of my baby = far too late) taken Hilary’s Prenatal Class and, surprise surprise, she does in fact TELL you what to do if your water breaks.
 She is straightforward and not scary – which is the whole reason I avoided the classes in the first place!
-(If you decide to go for her paid for course – don’t pay full price – I have a coupon code for that too: MOP10 will get you 10% off.)
+Use the coupon code MOP10 to get 10% off her course, and get yourself properly prepared to do the baby having thing.

 ♥ Re-think everything you’re reading about birthing positions and perineal massage – from How to Prevent Tearing (by Lindsey @ Mother Rising).